mazhekin/yandex-map-router/README.md

-# Template Application
+# Yandex Maps Test Application

-##(Starting point for create single page angular application)

 ## Quick Start
 Clone this repo and run the content locally